 7 Things you must know about collision repair

-So you have been met with an accident and now need collision repair.
+So you have been met with an accident and now need auto collision repair.
 What next now?
 Often people don’t bother much about the process until they are forced to endure it.
 Hence, there are lots of misconceptions about how collision repairs can be handled.
 These seven surprising facts will demystify collision repair, from the thorough check and evaluation of your car’s damage to where you should take it to get repaired.

 - Collision damage affects more than the surface

-Whenever you met with an accident or your car hits something, the collision can have its impact on the entire car.
-You might notice breakage or bending of your car body panels, wheels, frame components, sometimes you might also notice damage in interior pieces and drive train parts.
-This is the reason, why many collision repair experts go for wheel alignments because even the small bending of fender can affect the position of your car’s suspension.
+Whenever you are met with an accident or your car hits something, the collision can have an impact on the entire car.
+You might notice breakage or bending of your car body panels, wheels, frame components.
+Sometimes you might also notice damage in interior pieces and drive train parts.
+This is the reason, why many collision repair experts go for wheel alignments.
+Even the small bending offender can affect the position of your car’s suspension.

 - Shop estimates differ as per the ability of the evaluator

-An experienced technician will initially check all the damage caused by a collision and provide an estimate that should come nearest to the final repair cost.
-Suppose if you end up choosing someone who does not have knowledge on what they’re doing or what needs to be fixed, the estimate might be low but then the collision repair would hardly cover everything that needs to be repaired totally in your car.
+An experienced technician will initially check all the damage caused by a collision.
+Then provide an estimate that should come nearest to the final repair cost.
+Suppose you end up choosing someone who does not have knowledge of what they’re doing or what needs to be fixed.
+The estimate might be low.
+But then the collision repair would hardly cover everything that needs to be repaired totally in your car.

 - “Totaling” Damage severity is not the only criteria

 Usually, the insurance company considers vehicles are “total loss”.
 Especially, when the overall cost of repairs exceeds the vehicle’s actual value.
 An older vehicle will likely meet the threshold very soon.
 But a new car must be irreparable to meet the insurance criteria.
 Even with the experienced technician, some repairs will not be identified only after it actually begins.